JimvandeVen/project-2-1819/README.md

 ### Font Swapping

-With font swapping you make sure that it doesn't take to long before the text in your website becomes vissible.
+With font swapping you make sure that it doesn't take to long before the text in your website becomes visible.
 On slow 3G internet connections users may be forced to wait for more than 15 seconds before the custom fonts are loaded.
-If you dont use font swapping it will take this long before any text is vissible.
-With font swapping you can reduce this waiting time and show the fallback fonts untill the custom fonts are loaded.
+If you don’t use font swapping it will take this long before any text is visible.
+With font swapping you can reduce this waiting time and show the fallback fonts until the custom fonts are loaded.
 Making the perceived performance much better.
 To implement this you only need to add `font-display: swap;` to all `@font-face` rules like so:

 ```css
 @font-face {